particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Added the SIGNL4 Integration 2025-09-23

+Added the [SIGNL4 Integration](/integrations/community-integrations/signl4) to the Community Integrations.

 ### Debugger page 2025-09-23

 Updated the [Particle Debugger](/reference/datasheets/accessories/debugger/) to indicate that it is deprecated.